Donald Peppard

 Pueblo Abduction

-Donald Peppard describes the exact moment the North Koreans ordered their vessel, the USS Pueblo, to follow them into port.
-He recalls being fired upon by the North Koreans.
-He shares that they could not fire back due to their two .50 caliber machine guns being exposed and frozen from the bitterly cold weather.
-He confirms that all eighty-three crew members, including himself, were taken as prisoners.
+Donald Peppard recounts the moment when North Korean forces ordered the USS Pueblo to follow them into port.
+He vividly describes the attack, recalling how the ship came under fire from the North Koreans.
+Despite the assault, the crew could not return fire because their two .50 caliber machine guns were exposed and frozen in the bitter cold.
+As a result, all 83 crew members were captured and taken as prisoners.

 Share YouTube: